wonderlic/mongo-task-scheduler/README.md

 Scheduling a task will cause the task scheduler to immediately start polling for work for that specified task.
 By default, the task scheduler looks for tasks that need running at once every second (configurable by overridding the .pollingInterval property).
 Polling will continue to occur until the .stopPolling() method is called.

-The second parameter specifies the how often to run the task and uses cron syntax:
+The second parameter `cronSchedule` specifies the how often to run the task and uses cron syntax:
 ```
 *    *    *    *    *    *
 ┬    ┬    ┬    ┬    ┬    ┬